New Site Promo! (1g on 10g 95 Percentile IP Transit - $250/m) (Available in any of our POPs - 9950x Dedicated Servers Available from $200/m)

 Network demands continue to evolve as traffic volumes increase and applications require higher throughput and greater consistency.
 To meet these requirements, backbone infrastructure must be designed not only for current usage, but also for future expansion.

-This new deployment adds additional optical capacity, bringing total optical capacity to more than 16 Tbps.
+This new deployment adds additional optical capacity, bringing our optical backbone to more than 16 Tbit.
 By expanding capacity at the optical layer, Shift ensures the network can scale efficiently while maintaining stability and performance as demand grows.

 Supporting this optical foundation is a 400G-capable IP backbone, designed to handle large traffic volumes and support high-speed services without introducing bottlenecks.